 - Seasonal Eye Allergies: The most common type of allergy, affecting people during certain seasons of the year.
 For example, allergy symptoms are often experienced during the spring and summer months when the trees and flowers are in full bloom.

-- Perennial Eye Allergies: If you experience allergies regardless of the seasonal changes in Chicago, then you likely have a perennial condition.
+- Perennial Eye Allergies: If you experience allergies regardless of the seasonal changes, then you likely have a perennial condition.
 Often, these eye allergies are caused by compounds that are present year-round, such as pet dander, dust, air pollution, cigarette smoke, and strong odors.